Published 01:05 IST, May 1st 2020

 Advertisement

-“It’s nice to just be able to walk around corner, bring your wine and have a glass of wine with Anais,” said resident Penny Warriner, sitting across street during a recent performance.
+“It’s nice to just be able to walk around the corner, bring your wine and have a glass of wine with Anais,” said resident Penny Warriner, sitting across the street during a recent performance.
 People can also watch online and tip through Venmo and PayPal.

-Inside Maison lounge one recent Sunday, New Orleans rapper Mannie Fresh is playing DJ.
-He says into a microphone, “smile, today is a new day,” as he spins Kirk Franklin gospel tune “I Smile” to an audience of thousands.
+Inside the Maison lounge one recent Sunday, New Orleans rapper Mannie Fresh is playing DJ.
+He says into a microphone, “smile, today is a new day,” as he spins the Kirk Franklin gospel tune “I Smile” to an audience of thousands.
 Thousands, that is, online.

 “It’s just my way of uplifting people, and it’s uplifting for me as well,” Fresh said of his three-hour sets on Friday and Saturday nights and inspirational one-hour sets on Sundays.

-y also provide some structure and “routine” as residents remain under a citywide stay-at-home mandate, he said.
+They also provide some structure and “routine” as residents remain under a citywide stay-at-home mandate, he said.

 His audience has been growing each weekend, lately drawing some 10,000 to 20,000 viewers, Bromberger said: “It’s almost like medicine for people, because it’s a distraction.”